What Is 1.15 As A Fraction

 Alternative Method: Direct Conversion

-Another way to convert 1.15 to a fraction involves recognizing that 1.15 has two decimal places.
-This means we can directly write it as a fraction with a denominator of 100:
+Another way to convert 1.In real terms, 15 to a fraction involves recognizing that 1.
+15 has two decimal places.

 1. 15 = 115/100